Dosing, Preparing, and Administering CUROSURF

 How to prepare CUROSURF1

-Before use, the vial should be slowly warmed to room temperature and gently turned upside down in order to obtain a uniform suspension
+Before use, the vial should be slowly warmed to room temperature and gently turned upside down in order to obtain a uniform suspension.

 • DO NOT SHAKE